minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

      - Directs the operator to set a Node Selector such that pods only deploy onto Kubernetes workers whose labels match the selector.

+   * - :guilabel:`With Pod Anti-Affinity`
+     - Set the toggle to :guilabel:`ON` to repel pods from running on the same node as another similar pod.

+       Use this option to choose whether to use the defined :guilabel:`Labels` for :kube-docs:`affinity or anti-affinity <concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity>`.

+       This option only displays if you select the :guilabel:`Node Selector` option.

+   * - :guilabel:`Labels`
+     - Add the label key:value pairs to use to define affinity or anti-affinity for pod placement.
+       Select the key in the first dropdown and the value in the second dropdown.

+       Use the :guilabel:`+` button to add another label.
+       Use the :guilabel:`-` button to remove a label.

+       This option only displays if you select the :guilabel:`Node Selector` option.

+   * - :guilabel:`Tolerations`
+     - Set rules for what nodes a MinIO pod can deploy to.
+       Use the :guilabel:`+` button to add another toleration rule.
+       Use the :guilabel:`-` button to remove a toleration rule.

+       Pod toleration rules work in conjunction with node taint rules to adjust the probability for pod placement.
+       For more, see :kube-docs:`Taints and Tolerations <concepts/scheduling-eviction/taint-and-toleration/>` in the Kubernetes documentation.

 6) The :guilabel:`Identity Provider` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~